-The harvesting of coral is in fact good for the reefs.
-The stony corals that we carry are a fast growing coral reaching up to nearly 12 inches per year.
-Many of these corals compete for space by attacking one another.
+The harvesting of them is in fact good for the reefs.
+The stony corals that we carry are fast growing, reaching up to nearly 12 inches per year.
+Many of them compete for space by attacking one another.
 Collectors are assigned to a specific area and are aloud to take only a certain amount.
 The following years new grids are assigned.

 Mass Bleaching and the ominous shadow of increasing Ocean Acidification are more clearly becoming the recognized results of higher ocean temperatures.
 Global Warming.

-Understanding the importance and having a strict sense of obligation regarding coral reef ecosystems and their ecology, we have confirmed our source suppliers have complied with the strict regulations placed on harvesting coral.
+Understanding the importance and having a strict sense of obligation regarding coral reef ecosystems and their ecology, we have confirmed our source suppliers have complied with the strict regulations placed on harvesting.
 All documentation from the country of origin and CITES permits are submitted to USF&W and US Customs.

 All stony corals are CITES Appendix II listed.